These teriyaki wings are incredibly flavorful yet easy to make. They are seasoned, baked in the oven, and then glazed with low-sugar teriyaki sauce.

 - The sauce thickens quickly and can thicken too much if you're not careful.
 So heat it over medium heat (not higher), keep a close eye on it, and remove it from the heat as soon as it thickens.

-- I'm lazy, so I often use jarred minced fresh garlic and ginger (but not the dry spices).
-But I have to admit that mincing garlic cloves and grating fresh ginger produces better results in terms of the aroma and the flavor of the sauce.
+- I often use jarred minced fresh garlic and ginger in my recipes.
+But in this recipe, mincing garlic cloves and grating fresh ginger produces better results in terms of the aroma and flavor of the sauce.

-Not necessarily.
-While deep-fried wings are delicious, baking them in the oven achieves excellent results and is far easier, so that's my preferred method of cooking them.
+- While deep-fried wings are delicious, baking them in the oven achieves excellent results and is far easier, so that's my preferred method of cooking them.
+I use it in other wing recipes like buffalo wings and garlic parmesan wings.

 Serving Suggestions